-If you’re anything like us, watching documentaries like Free Solo had you hooked and terrified of climbing in equal measure.
+Climbing is a real thrill-seekers sport, and it's only growing in popularity.
 Luckily, Glasgow boasts some of the best climbing facilities in Scotland for you to get your adrenaline fix.

 Glasgow Climbing Centre offers lead, tight rope, and bouldering-style walls, all split into different difficulties to satisfy climbers of grades (3 to 8a).
 Routes are refurbished regularly, making them safe and keeping them interesting for regular visitors, with just under half less than a month old.
 For true beginners, there are even individual courses or group schools to give you the basics before you brave the climb.

 In Kelvin Hall you’ll find Clip ‘n Climb.
 It doesn’t have the variety that Glasgow Climbing Centre does, but its single wall still caters for all skill levels.
-Kelvin Hall is also home to the National Library of Scotland, Glasgow Club, and several of the city’s most popular museums, so there’s plenty to do indoors if you run out of outdoor activities.
+Kelvin Hall is also home to the National Library of Scotland, Glasgow Club, and several of the city’s most popular museums, so you can easily add it to a packed Glasgow itinerary.

 If you’ve taken part in all the activities you can on land but still looking for another thrill, you might want to consider looking a bit deeper.
 Scuba Diving Scotland in Glasgow is Scotland’s largest diving centre, offering various courses to suit all skill levels.
 If you’re new to the diving world and looking to get sunk in for the first time, there are six courses to help you get started, from one-off pool sessions to a complete PADI open water course.

 More experienced divers can take things to the next level with seven professional level courses and three rescue and first aid courses, all taught by some of the best PADI diving instructors in the UK.
 It’s an activity you can do now but a certification for life that can take you to some of the most stunning diving spots in the world.